Key Takeaways

 Portfolio Highlights

-The ClearBridge Growth Strategy underperformed its Russell Midcap Growth Index during the first quarter.
-On an absolute basis, the Strategy had positive contributions from two of the nine sectors in which it was invested.
-The contributors were the industrials and materials sectors, while the IT sector detracted the most.
+The ClearBridge Growth Strategy underperformed its Russell Midcap Growth Index during the second quarter.
+On an absolute basis, the Strategy had positive contributions from all nine sectors in which it was invested.
+The primary contributors were the IT and industrials sectors.

-In addition to the transactions listed above, the Strategy exited positions in Chipotle Mexican Grill in the consumer discretionary sector and Pinterest in the communication services sector.
+In addition to the transactions mentioned above, the Strategy initiated positions in Credo Technology and Lumentum in the IT sector.
+We exited a position in Doximity in the health care sector.